tanevanwifferen/ToGODer/README.md

 than themselves and this gives me the idea that there is something to find there.

+In the end you might want to organize sittings where ypu group together to discuss questions you ask the robot and the answers it gives.
+If this becomes mainstream, our mission has succeeded.

 Ok I think this is enough.
 I will give
 0,5usdt for every 10 lines in a PR that is approved up to a maximum of 500usdt